-Antidepressants are sometimes prescribed to temporarily ease emotional overwhelm or trauma such as loss of a loved one, and are also prescribed commonly for Major Depressive Disorder, Generalized Anxiety Disorder, and other mood disorders or conditions which will be discussed in more detail below.
+Antidepressants are sometimes prescribed to temporarily ease emotional overwhelm or trauma brought about by loss of a loved one, or commonly prescribed for Major Depressive Disorder, Generalized Anxiety Disorder, and other mood disorders or conditions.

-SSRI drugs block re-uptake of serotonin, and this is thought to ease depression by artificially raising the amount of serotonin that can attach to the receptors in the brain.
+SSRI drugs block reuptake of serotonin, thought to ease depression by artificially raising the amount of serotonin that can attach to the receptors in the brain.
 Unfortunately, no drug can produce or create more serotonin.
 This is a biological process that only the body is equipped to do.
-Therefore, once the available serotonin has been purged and metabolized or used up, the outcome will be a deficit and many problems can occur as a result.
+Therefore, once the available serotonin has been purged and metabolized or used up, the outcome will be a serotonin deficit.
+Many problems can occur as a result.

-For example, years later, the person may still be taking an SSRI, such as Lexapro (escitalopram) and yet may still be suffering; it is not uncommon for a person to experience undesirable side effects from the drug, by reason of the way it has altered the natural chemistry of the brain and central nervous system.
-This complex problem may lead to the desire to stop taking Lexapro.
-However, the problem can significantly compound if harsh withdrawal symptoms appear, making stopping the drug unsustainable.
+For example, years later, a person may still be taking an SSRI, such as Lexapro (escitalopram), and yet still be suffering.
+Though it is not uncommon for a person to experience undesirable side effects from the drug, by reason of the way it has altered the natural chemistry of the brain and central nervous system.
+This complex problem may lead to a desire to stop taking Lexapro.
+However, the problem can significantly compound if harsh discontinuation symptoms appear, making drug cessation unsustainable.

 Lexapro (escitalopram) has been approved by the US FDA for the treatment of depression and anxiety disorders.
 It is also prescribed “off-label” for certain other conditions, including:

-Other drugs in this class of antidepressants include Celexa, Prozac, Zoloft and Paxil and these all act in a similar way on the CNS (central nervous system).
-SSRI drugs such as Lexapro should not be taken by a woman who is pregnant, or nursing, as doing so can harm the baby.
-Lexapro may be significantly more potent in serotonergic action than other SSRI drugs, and should not be taken by anyone under the age of 25 as recommended by the FDA in its black box warning concerning this drug and the risk of suicidality.
+Types of antidepressants include Celexa, Prozac, Zoloft and Paxil as they all act in a similar way on the CNS (central nervous system).
+SSRI drugs, such as Lexapro, should not be taken by a woman who is pregnant, or nursing, as doing so can harm the baby.
+Lexapro may be significantly more potent in serotonergic action than other SSRI drugs, and should not be taken by anyone under the age of 25.
+This comes from an FDA black box warning concerning Lexapro use and the risk of suicidality.

-The prescribing physician determines the dosage based on age, medical condition, other prescription drugs being taken, and other important factors such as sodium levels, cardiovascular and other issues.
+The prescribing physician determines the dosage based on age, medical condition, other prescription drugs being taken, and additional factors of importance such as sodium levels, cardiovascular health and other issues.

 Escitalopram is sold under several trade or brand names, including Lexapro and Cipralex.